understandable-machine-intelligence-lab/Quantus/README.md

 tests to what extent explanations deteriorate as inputs to the evaluation problem e.g., model parameters are increasingly randomised
      <br><br>
 <ul>
-    <li><b>Model Parameter Randomisation </b><a href="https://arxiv.org/abs/1810.03292">(Adebayo et. al., 2018)</a>: randomises the parameters of single model layers in a cascading or independent way and measures the distance of the respective explanation to the original explanation
+    <li><b>MPRT (Model Parameter Randomisation Test) </b><a href="https://arxiv.org/abs/1810.03292">(Adebayo et. al., 2018)</a>: randomises the parameters of single model layers in a cascading or independent way and measures the distance of the respective explanation to the original explanation
+    <li><b>Smooth MPRT </b><a href="https://openreview.net/pdf?id=vVpefYmnsG">(Hedström et. al., 2023)</a>: adds a "denoising" preprocessing step to the original MPRT, where the explanations are averaged over N noisy samples before the similarity between the original- and fully random model's explanations is measured
+    <li><b>Efficient MPRT </b><a href="https://openreview.net/pdf?id=vVpefYmnsG">(Hedström et. al., 2023)</a>: reinterprets MPRT by evaluating the rise in explanation complexity (discrete entropy) before and after full model randomisation, asking for increased explanation complexity post-randomisation
     <li><b>Random Logit Test </b><a href="https://arxiv.org/abs/1912.09818">(Sixt et al., 2020)</a>: computes for the distance between the original explanation and the explanation for a random other class
 </ul>
 </details>